kamweru/cplusplus_crash_course/SeparateInterfaceFromImpementation.md

 to "clients" of your class.

-Rather than fully defining the class inside the curly braces, we provide function prototypes i.e. provide:
+Rather than fully defining the class inside the curly braces, we provide function prototypes i.e.

 * The name of the function.
 * What the function returns